BitcoinDesign/Guide/guide/payments/request.md

 Units must be toggleable between bitcoin, satoshi and the users local currency.
 Ensure the unit being entered is clearly visible, to prevent entering the wrong unit amount.
 More on the [Units & Symbols page]({{ "/guide/payments/units-and-symbols/" | relative_url }}).

-{% include /tip/open.html label="Did you know?" icon="info" color="blue" %}

-Zero amount invoices were [exploitable](https://github.com/ottosuess/ottosuess.github.io/blob/master/zero-amount-payments.md) by intermediate routing nodes to steal a senders bitcoin.
-This has since been patched and it's recommended that all lightning enabled wallets allow sending and receiving to zero amount invoices.

-{% include /tip/close.html %}

 ### Invoice expirations

 Single-use lightning invoices aren't permanent; [they expire over time]({{ "/guide/glossary/#lightning-invoice" | relative_url }}).
 However, this expiration time can be modified, unlocking unique use cases and improving usability in some situations.